-- Chapter 2, Process Area Components, describes all of the components of the CMMI-SVC process areas. - Chapter 3, Tying It All Together, assembles the model components, explains the concepts of maturity levels and capability levels, and outlines important service concepts. - Chapter 4, Relationships Among Process Areas, provides insight into the meaning and interactions among the CMMI-SVC process areas. - Chapter 5, Using CMMI Models, describes paths to adoption and the use of CMMI-SVC for process improvement and benchmarking of practices in a service providing organization.
+- Chapter 4, Relationships Among Process Areas, provides insight into the meaning and interactions among the CMMI-DEV process areas. - Chapter 5, Using CMMI Models, describes paths to adoption and the use of CMMI for process improvement and benchmarking of practices in a development organization.